ypcrts/envr/README.md

 # envr

-Manipulate and transform .env files that are a subset of POSIX - compliant shell scripts
+Manipulate and transform .env files.

 # Use it